 Every Mobile Food Unit is required to have a Town of Gilbert Business License and/or a Town of Gilbert Transient Merchant License, or Mobile Food Vending License.

-All units shall have a current Maricopa County Environmental Health Code Permit which must be clearly visible from the rear exterior of the vehicle.
+All Mobile Food Units shall have a current Maricopa County Environmental Health Code Permit which must be clearly visible from the rear exterior of the vehicle.
 In addition, the permit to operate must be maintained with the vehicle at all times.
-All units shall be in full compliance with the Maricopa County Environmental Health Code and all other applicable regulations.
+All Mobile Food Units shall be in full compliance with the Maricopa County Environmental Health Code and all other applicable regulations.

 Commercial cooking or display equipment which produces smoke, steam, grease, mists, particulate matter, condensation, vapors, fumes, odors, or create a sanitation or indoor air quality problems shall have a hood that complies with the latest International Mechanical Code.